-As a facial plastic and reconstructive surgeon, Dr. Ho specializes exclusively in aesthetic and reconstructive procedures of the face including the eyelids.
+As a double-board certified facial plastic and reconstructive surgeon, Dr. Ho specializes exclusively in aesthetic and reconstructive procedures of the face including the eyelids.

 She possesses well-rounded training in a variety of blepharoplasty techniques from one of the top facial plastic surgery fellowship programs in the country.
 Dr. Ho operates on eyelid surgery patients hailing from Philadelphia and Wayne and from all over Pennsylvania, New Jersey, and New York.

 Dr. Ho dedicates the needed time and effort with every patient to determine the best surgical plan that meets their goals and expectations.

 Dr. Ho pursues a conservative approach to blepharoplasty and avoids removing excessive skin or fat that may put a patient at risk of overcorrection with a hollowed-out result.
 Her surgical technique focuses on creating a natural, more youthful-appearing result that is tailored to the individual patient’s anatomy.